-This handbook focuses on helping Tribes meet the standard mitigation planning requirements.
-However, Tribes with ongoing efforts to proactively implement a comprehensive mitigation program may want to pursue enhanced status with an enhanced Tribal mitigation plan.
+This handbook focuses on helping you meet the standard mitigation planning requirements.
+However, if you have ongoing efforts to proactively implement a comprehensive mitigation program may want to pursue enhanced status with an enhanced tribal mitigation plan.
 Enhanced status results in eligibility for increased Hazard Mitigation Grant Program funding.
-Enhanced Tribal plans must meet the standard plan requirements and demonstrate integrated planning, strong mitigation capabilities, and thorough grants management performance.
+Enhanced tribal plans must meet the standard plan requirements and demonstrate integrated planning, strong mitigation capabilities, and thorough grants management performance.